-There are two kinds of Kitchen Tongs.
+There are two roughly kinds of general-use kitchen tongs.

 One type is made from two pieces of heavy wire joined like scissors; the other is two pieces of light metal joined at the end, usually with a spring as well.
 That being said, the material doesn’t have to be metal: it can be metal and plastic, plastic, wood or bamboo.